orcasound/orcanode/README.md

 # Orcasound's orcanode code for live-streaming audio data

 The `orcanode` software repository contains audio tools and scripts for capturing, reformatting, transcoding and uploading audio data at each node of a network.
 Orcanode live-streaming should work on Intel (amd64) or Raspberry Pi (arm32v7) platforms using any soundcard.
-The most common hardware used by Orcasound is the [Pisound HAT](https://blokas.io/pisound/) on either a Raspberry Pi 3B+ or 4.
+The most common hardware used by Orcasound is the [Pisound HAT](https://blokas.io/pisound/) on a Raspberry Pi (3B+ or 4) single-board computer.

 There is a `base` set of tools and a couple of specific projects in the `node` and `mseed` directories.
+The node directory is for new locations streaming within the Orcasound listening network (primary nodes).

-The mseed directory has code for converting mseed format data to the live-streaming audio format used in the node code.
+The mseed directory has code for converting audio data in the mseed format to the live-streaming audio format used by primary nodes.
 This conversion code is mainly used for audio data collected by the [Ocean Observatories Initiative or OOI](https://oceanobservatories.org/ "OOI") network.
-See the README in each of those directories for more info.
+See the README in the `mseed` directory for more info.
+Transcoding from other audio formats should likely go in new directories by encoding scheme, similar to the mseed directory...

 You can also gain some bioacoustic context for the project in the [orcanode wiki](https://github.com/orcasound/orcanode/wiki).